6 Facilities Management Certifications You Didn't Know You Needed

 What is the difference between CFM and FMP?

-CFM is for seasoned professionals, demonstrating comprehensive expertise in all facets of facility management.
-In contrast, FMP is suitable for newcomers or those aiming to enhance their knowledge in specific areas.
-While CFM requires extensive experience and covers a broad spectrum of skills, FMP provides foundational principles in facility management, making it accessible to a wider range of individuals.
+CFM is a certification for seasoned professionals, demonstrating comprehensive expertise across all facets of facility management.
+FMP is a credential better suited to newcomers or those strengthening their knowledge in specific areas.
+CFM requires extensive experience and covers a broad spectrum of skills, while FMP provides foundational principles that are accessible to a wider range of people.

-How does a Sustainability Facility Professional certification benefit my career?
+How does a Sustainability Facility Professional credential benefit my career?